fmiskovic/woodpecker-twitter-bot/README.md

 ### GENERAL

-This Twitter bot is designed to consume specific top-headlines from https://newsapi.org and to post it periodically on Twitter.
+This Twitter bot is designed to consume specific top-headlines from https://newsapi.org and to post them periodically on Twitter.
-The bot itself is vary configurable.
-Parameters like posting time period, language of the post, topic etc, can be configured via environment variables which I am describing bellow.
+The bot itself is very configurable.
+Parameters like posting time period, language of the post, topic etc. can be configured via environment variables described bellow.

 The showcase example can be found here: https://twitter.com/crypto_topics

 ### PRE-CONDITION
-I recomend you to setup and install this bot in [Heroku](https://heroku.com/) like I did, but of course you can do it on Google Cloud or AWS.
+I recommend you to setup and install this bot in [Heroku](https://heroku.com/) like I did it, but of course you can do it on Google Cloud or AWS.
-In case you want to test it or just run it localy or in your personal evironment, [python3.7.*](https://realpython.com/installing-python/) and [PIP](https://pip.pypa.io/en/stable/installing/) must be installed.
+In case you want to test it or just run it locally or in your personal evironment, [python3.7.*](https://realpython.com/installing-python/) and [PIP](https://pip.pypa.io/en/stable/installing/) must be installed.

 ### BOT INSTALLATION